 4/10: Credit Cards (unless your card is designed for travel)

 By Taavet Hinrikus,Wise Co-Founder.

-An independent researcher compared Wise to five other US bank accounts and PayPal.
-They found that we’re up to 4x cheaper for spending abroad.
-And our...
+An independent research team compared Wise to 5 Japanese bank accounts as well as Revolut.
+They found that we’re on average 1x cheaper for spending ¥15,000...